groontoxt/groontoxt.github.io/_posts/2023-11-25-HowIBalanceMyGame.md

 the best example I could give is Leage of Legend where its more complex to define a character than "speed", "damage" or "durability".

 ### Rock Paper Scissors

+an archtype is weak against another archtype and an element is weak against another lement, etc. this way it will be managable to balance your game.